kf1day/ampere/README.md

 Application reads config from `/etc/ampere/ampere.cfg`, options are:

 `host` - AMI interface address (default: 127.0.0.1).
-Due to `iptables` implements locally, it make sence to use only loopback addresses
+Due to `iptables` executes locally, it makes sense to only use loopback addresses

 `port` - AMI interface port (default: 5038)